myscriptbox-org/msb-simul-server/README.md

 This command lists the domains added to the /etc/hosts file.
 Synopsis:
 **msb-simul-server** etc-hosts -show

+### etc-hosts.domain [obj] -exists
+This command checks if a simulation domain has been registered in /etc/hosts.
+Example:
+**msb-simul-server** etc-hosts.domain packages.garagesoft.com -exists
+This command outputs 'yes' if the simulation domain exists and 'no' if it doesn't.

 ### etc-hosts.domain [obj] -delete
 This command deletes a domain from the /etc/hosts file.
 You must be root or else have sudo privileges to execute this command.
 Example:
 sudo **msb-simul-server** etc-hosts.domain mytestdomain.com -delete